-Net investment income and net realized capital gain (loss) on investments
+Net investment income and net capital gain (loss) on investments

-NI Holdings invests its surplus and the funds supporting its insurance liabilities (including unearned premiums and unpaid loss and loss adjustment expenses) in cash, cash equivalents, equity securities, and fixed income securities.
+NI Holdings invests its surplus and the funds supporting its insurance liabilities (including unearned premiums and unpaid losses and loss adjustment expenses) in cash, cash equivalents, equity securities, and fixed income securities.
 Investment income includes interest and dividends earned on invested assets.
-Net realized capital gains and losses on investments are reported separately from net investment income.
+Net capital gains and losses on investments are reported separately from net investment income.
 NI Holdings recognizes realized capital gains when investments are sold for an amount greater than their cost or amortized cost (in the case of fixed income securities) and recognizes realized capital losses when investments are written down as a result of an other-than-temporary impairment or sold for an amount less than their cost or amortized cost, as applicable.
-NI Holdings' portfolio of investments is managed by Conning, Inc. and Disciplined Growth Investors, who have discretion to buy and sell securities in accordance with the investment policy approved by our Board of Directors.